DIRACGrid/DIRAC/docs/source/AdministratorGuide/Configuration/ConfReference/Resources/Sites/index.rst

 CEs  sub-subsection
 -------------------

-This sub-subsection specify the attributes of each particular CE of the site.
-Must be noticed than in eachDRAC site can be more than one CE.
+This sub-subsection specifies the attributes of each particular CE of the site.
+For each DIRAC site there can be more than one CE.

 +------------------------------------------------+-------------------------------------------------------------+--------------------------------+
 | **Name**                                       | **Description**                                             | **Example**                    |